aiishaan/SelfCheckOut-software/README.md

 ## Contact
-For any questions or support, please open an issue on the GitHub repository or contact the maintainers.
+For any questions or support, please open an issue on the GitHub repository or contact the maintainers

 Enjoy using **SelfCheckOut-software** and contribute to making self-checkout systems more efficient and user-friendly!